vincefn/pyvkfft/README.rst

 parameters including coalesced memory or warp size, batch grouping, number of threads, etc...

-Optimising those is difficult, so only do it for fun when trying to get some extra performance.
+Optimising those is difficult, so only do it out of curiosity or when trying to get some extra performance.
 Generally, VkFFT defaults work quite well.
 Using the simple FFT API, you can activate auto-tuning by passing `tuning=True` to the transform functions (`fftn`, `rfftn`, etc..). **Only do this when using iterative